kidznecessario/bash-it-themes/README.md

 ----

 #### Magiccube
 A theme based on Powerline.
-For more information, see:
+For more information, check:

 ````https://github.com/Bash-it/bash-it/tree/master/themes/powerline````